brendansailer/Campus-Event-Tracker/API/README.md

 Notes:
 - Schemas determine how an object is serialized (into JSON)
-- Use models to assign names to the fields returned by the query
+- Use models to assign names to the fields returned by the query (makes the Schema work)
 - NO semi-colons in sql strings
 - Do NOT run the API at the same time as sqlplus if you are doing an update statement as sometimes the rows can be locked and then the query hangs